THE COSTUME PARTY

 I powered through the rest of my routine, feeling that numb sensation creep back into my cheeks.
 Where was that coming from?

 Not only that but, as I pushed myself, my reflection started to look wrong.
 I would’ve said my vision was blurring, but the rest of the reflection looked fine.
 It was just me.
-It was just my face.
+Just my face.
 It wasn’t quite right.
 Maybe it was the lighting but, as ridiculous as it sounds, my face looked fake.

-I headed to the showers.
-I could barely feel the water on my face again.
+I headed to the showers where, again, I could barely feel the water on my face.
 I had to press hard to know my fingers were on my cheeks and brow.
 Something clearly wasn’t right.

 On the way home, I wondered what I should do.
 This could be stress related or maybe the exercise had exacerbated a health problem I wasn’t aware of before.

-I knew I should probably talk to someone about it, but it wasn’t like I had a huge list of potential candidates waiting on my phone.
-Most of my friends spent their weekends with their families.
+I knew I should probably talk to someone about it, but it wasn’t like I had a huge list of potential candidates on my phone.
+Most of my friends spent their weekends with family.
 They had wives, partners, children.
 They didn’t have time for me and my mild panic attack.

-The only people I could think of calling were my parents, but I couldn’t face it.
-The ex might have called them already.
+The only people I could think of calling were my parents, but I couldn’t face that.
+The ex might’ve called them already.
 Which meant they’d only want to blame me for everything.
 They always took her side.

-I put the phone away and headed home.
+I headed home.
 As I stepped through the front door, I saw nothing I really liked in my home.
 The shoe rack.
 The hat stand.
 The cheap Impressionist print in the clip frame.
 This had all been hers.
 The colour of the carpets.
 The feature walls and the Suede poster in the kitchen.
 This had never been my life, even if it was stored in my home.
 It was all one big costume.

 There was that numbness again.
 Spreading through my face.
 Heading down my neck.
 My breathing began to sound louder in my ears.

-I made myself a cup of tea and headed back into the lounge.
-I put the TV on, but I didn’t watch it.
+I made myself a cup of tea and went back to the lounge.
+I turned the TV on, but I didn’t watch it.
 Not really.
 I found myself watching my reflection on the screen.
 The man struggling to keep any sort of figure these days.
 The man who was wearing the sort of clothes he used to laugh at when he was younger.
 The man who was starting to suspect he’d been playing a part his entire life.

 What was it they’d all said the night before?
 Nice costume.
 Nice mask.
 Who’re you supposed to be?

 “Are you supposed to be?”
-I asked the man reflected in my TV screen.
+I asked the man reflected in my TV.

 My head was spinning.
 I switched off the TV and headed upstairs.
 I lay down on the bed with the curtains closed.
 I could hear my breathing thundering in my ears again and there was a heat rising under my skin that felt trapped.